jarilammi/lutheran.radio/README.md

 Match the output against the ```SPKI-SHA256-BASE64``` value in ```Info.plist```.
 Update if necessary.

+## Memory Integrity Enforcement

+The app opts into iOS 26's Memory Integrity Enforcement (MIE) features, including the Enhanced Memory Tagging Extension (EMTE), to provide hardware-backed memory safety protections on compatible devices (e.g., iPhone 17 and later with A19 or newer chips).
+This helps mitigate memory corruption exploits, use-after-free vulnerabilities, and other memory-related security issues by enforcing tagged memory allocations, bounds checking, and pointer authentication at runtime.

+This feature enhances the app's defense-in-depth strategy, ensuring robust security for users on the latest iOS devices while maintaining backward compatibility.

 ## Security Model Validation

 The app enforces security model validation to ensure only versions with an approved security implementation can stream content.
 This protects against compromised or obsolete app versions.